Easy Rider: Plot

 Wyatt and Billy are freewheeling motorcyclists.
-After smuggling cocaine from Mexico to Los Angeles, they sell their haul and receive a large sum of money.
-With the cash stuffed into a plastic tube hidden inside the Stars & Stripes-painted fuel tank of Wyatt's California-style chopper, they ride eastward aiming to reach New Orleans, Louisiana, in time for the Mardi Gras festival.
+After smuggling cocaine from Mexico to Los Angeles, they sell their haul receiving a large sum of money.
+With the cash stuffed into a plastic tube hidden inside the Stars & Stripes–painted fuel tank of Wyatt's California-style chopper (motorcycle), they ride eastward aiming to reach New Orleans in time for the Mardi Gras festival.

 During their trip, Wyatt and Billy stop to repair a flat tire on Wyatt's bike at a farmstead in Arizona and have a meal with the farmer and his family.
 Later, Wyatt picks up a hippie hitch-hiker, and he invites them to visit his commune, where they stay for the rest of the day.
 The notion of "free love" appears to be practiced, with two of the women, Lisa and Sarah, seemingly sharing the affections of the hitch-hiking commune member before turning their attention to Wyatt and Billy.
-As the bikers leave, the hitch-hiker gives Wyatt some LSD for him to share with "the right people".
+As the bikers leave, the hitch-hiker gives Wyatt some LSD for him to share with "the right people, at the right time".

-Later, while riding along with a parade in New Mexico, the pair are arrested for "parading without a permit" and thrown in jail.
-There, they befriend lawyer George Hanson, who has spent the night in jail after overindulging in alcohol.
-After the mention of having done work for the ACLU along with other conversation, George helps them get out of jail and decides to travel with Wyatt and Billy to New Orleans.
+Later while riding along with a parade in New Mexico, the pair are arrested for "parading without a permit" and thrown in jail.
+There they befriend lawyer George Hanson, who has spent the night in jail after overindulging in alcohol.
+After mentioning having done work for the ACLU along with other conversation, George helps them get out of jail and decides to travel with Wyatt and Billy to New Orleans.
 As they camp that night, Wyatt and Billy introduce George to marijuana.
-As an alcoholic and a "square", George is reluctant to try it due to his fear of becoming "hooked" and it leading to worse drugs but quickly relents.
+As an alcoholic and a "square", George is reluctant to try it due to his fear of becoming "hooked" and it leading to worse drugs, but quickly relents.